SlaxWeb/Framework-Docs/rstdocs/source/general/viewtpl.rst

 makes it a layout is the way we use it.
 The main view will then render the main view, store it in a variable, and inject it into the layout view before rendering the layout template.

+Default layout
+''''''''''''''

+In the **view.php** configuration file a default layout may be set.
+If a default layout is set, and the second parameter to the **loadView.service** or the **loadTemplate.service** is omitted or set to *true*, the loader will automatically load and set the default layout for that view.

+Layout View
+'''''''''''

+Just as by normal templates, the View class can be omitted for the Layout Template.
+If the loader does not find the Layout View Class it will use the **\\SlaxWeb\\View\\Base** class as the View class.
+If special processing is required for the layout template then a class with the same name must be found in the **classNamespace**(**view.php**) defined namespace.